 Storing many data elements of the same type requires structured data types - like arrays.
 Access in arrays is constant time and does not depend on the number of elements.
 Address calculation (row major and column major), Sorting techniques (bubble, selection, insertion).
 Structured data types can be defined by classes - String.
-Introduce the Java library String class and the basic operations on strings (accessing individual characters, various substring operations, concatenation, replacement, index of operations).
+Introduce the Java library String class and the basic operations on strings (accessing characters. various individual substring operations, concatenation, replacement, index of operations).
+The class StringBuffer should be introduced for those applications that involve heavy manipulation of strings.

-11. Recursion
+1. Recursion